humbertocsjr/hl/readme.md

 ```
-func FuncaoSoma(a as Int16, b as Int16) as TIPO do
+func FuncaoSoma(a as Int16, b as Int16) as Int16 do
     // Comando utilizado para retornar um valor
     Procedimento a, b
     return a + b